TheIoTLearningInitiative/IntelEdison/documentation/BlueTooth.md

 ### Others

-- Intel Edison to a Bluetooth Network
+- Intel® Edison to a Bluetooth Network

     root@edison:~# rfcomm bind - 40:78:6A:26:4A:C2 1
     root@edison:~# ls /dev/rfcomm0